top of page

 Planting in this forest.

-In 2022, reforestation efforts focused heavily on areas impacted by the Lake Fire, which had ravaged parts of the forest in 2020.
-The Lake Fire Reforestation project alone saw the planting of 114,190 mixed conifers across 472 acres, including sites along the Pacific Crest Trail and within habitats critical to the California spotted owl.
-Additionally, projects such as the Alder Saddle Planting Project and the Powerhouse Fire Reforestation contributed to broader restoration goals by addressing fire-damaged areas and ensuring long-term forest health.
+In 2022, the Lake Fire Reforestation project added 114,190 mixed conifer seedlings across 472 acres, including areas along the Pacific Crest Trail and in habitat designated for the California spotted owl.
+Additional efforts, such as the Alder Saddle Planting Project and the Powerhouse Fire Reforestation, addressed fire-impacted landscapes and contributed to the long-term restoration of forest health and biodiversity.

 Location